NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/ChargeDefectRatio`` or ``extension/ChargeNotTested=true``  double or boolean  frac    -0.25, 0, 0.25  Yes                In accordance with ANSI/RESNET/ACCA 310
   =====================================================================  =================  ======  ==============  ========  =======  =======================================

-  .. [#] HVACDistribution type must be AirDistribution or DSE.
+  .. [#] If provided, HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.

 If a ducted mini-split is specified (i.e., a ``DistributionSystem`` has been entered), additional information is entered in ``CoolingSystem``.